-- To build and develop OOP thinking: Learn to think in objects. - To familiarize students with the basic features of the language API and the know-how to use them correctly and efficiently.
+- · To build and develop OOP thinking: Learn to think in objects. - To familiarize students with the basic features of the language API and the know-how to use them correctly and efficiently. - To cover the usage principles of encapsulation, coupling, cohesion, inheritance, polymorphism and method overloading/overriding. - To teach and demonstrate sound OOP practices and program structuring. - To develop analytical programming thinking and reasoning skills.